-More than 2,000 SD bridges were screened by PennDOT prior to issuance of the final Request for Proposals.
+More than 2,000 bridges in poor condition were screened by PennDOT prior to issuance of the final Request for Proposals.
 A host of factors were considered, including age, length, number of lanes, and average daily traffic, as well as impact on utilities, railroads, and a wide range of potential environmental impacts.
 All of the bridges are relatively small – many only single-span, two-lane structures – of similar characteristics.

 What are “early completion bridges” and how were they chosen?

 The department selected batches of bridges in two regions of the state to advance in preparation for construction in 2015.
 PennDOT secured right-of-way and permitting approvals for those bridges to help accelerate the project and ensure the replacement of bridges began quickly after awarding the contract.

 Will Pennsylvania-based contractors and design engineers have an opportunity to participate in this initiative?

 Yes.
 Plenary Walsh Keystone Partners team is comprised of the Plenary Group, The Walsh Group, Granite Construction Company and HDR Engineering.
 Walsh and HDR maintain offices in Pennsylvania.
 Because of the scope of the project there will be ample opportunities to bid on bridge projects through the initiative’s duration.